Implementing a Simple Worker Pool in Vanilla JS

 worker._state = 'idle';

-this.dispatch(); // Attempt to process next queued item immediately
+this.dispatch(); // Process next queued item immediately

 }